By: Catherine H. Knott, Ph.D.

 Ideas for Choosing the Best Gift for your Autistic Child

-In the case of a child with autism, gifting can be more challenging than with other children.
+In the case of a child or teen with Asperger’s, gifting can be more challenging than with other children.
 You need to meet them on their own ground –show them you care and support their special interests .